cvetomir-todorov/CecoChat/docs/02-design-04-configuration-failover.md

 * Handling the notification from the deployment infrastructure
 * Updating the server partitions configuration
 * Publishing the configuration change notification
+  - This doesn't affect currently alive messaging servers since their configuration doesn't change
+  - Only the new messaging server is affected when it starts consuming messages